amankr8/recipes/README.md

 ## Backend API (Spring Boot)

 The backend is a RESTful API built with Spring Boot.
-It provides endpoints for managing recipes and integrates with Elasticsearch for search functionality.
+It provides endpoints for fetching recipes and allowing search with keywords.

 ### Prerequisites
-- Java 17 or later
+- Java 21
 - Maven
 - Docker (for running with Docker Compose)